Dracunculiasis: Epidemiology

-Dracunculiasis is nearly eradicated, with just 15 cases reported worldwide in 2021 and 13 in 2022.
-This is down from 27 cases in 2020, and dramatically less than the estimated 3.5 million annual cases in 20 countries in 1986 – the year the World Health Assembly called for dracunculiasis' eradication.
-Dracunculiasis remains endemic in just four countries: Chad, Ethiopia, Mali, and South Sudan.
+Dracunculiasis has become rare, with 13–15 human cases reported worldwide per year (15 in 2021, 13 in 2022, 14 in 2023, and 15 in 2024).
+This is down from 27 cases in 2020 and dramatically less than the estimated 3.5 million annual cases in 20 countries in 1986 – the year the World Health Assembly first called for dracunculiasis's eradication.
+Dracunculiasis remains endemic primarily in two countries – Chad and South Sudan.
+Four additional countries remain to be certified as free of dracunculiasis transmission that have had no reported cases since at least 2023: Angola, Ethiopia, Mali, and Sudan.
+One of these four, Sudan, is pre-certified but not yet confirmed free of transmissions.
+Additionally, although Cameroon has been certified free of internal transmission since 2007, it has experienced three cases since 2019 along its border with Chad.

+As of 18 September, 2025, four human cases have been provisionally reported for the year.

 Dracunculiasis is a disease of extreme poverty, occurring in places where there is poor access to clean drinking water.
-Cases tend to be split roughly equally between males and females, and can occur in all age groups.
+Cases tend to be split roughly equally between males and females and can occur in all age groups.
 Within a given place, dracunculiasis risk is linked to occupation; people who farm or fetch drinking water are most likely to be infected.

-Cases of dracunculiasis have a seasonal cycle, though the timing varies by location.
-Along the Sahara desert's southern edge, cases peak during the mid-year rainy season (May–October) when stagnant water sources are more abundant.
-Along the Gulf of Guinea, cases are more common during the dry season (October–March) when flowing water sources dry up.
+When dracunculiasis was widespread, it had a seasonal cycle, though the timing varied by location.
+Along the Sahara desert's southern edge, cases peaked during the mid-year rainy season (May–October) when stagnant water sources were more abundant.
+Along the Gulf of Guinea, cases were more common during the dry season (October–March) when flowing water sources dried up.